 ♫♫♫♫ ¡Asalto! ¡Te traigo esta trulla pa’ que te levantes! ¡Te traigo esta trulla pa’ que te levantes! ¡Esta trulla esta caliente, esta trulla esta que arde! ♫♫♫♫

 This is a long-standing tradition in Puerto Rico.
 The parranderos sing aguinaldos Navideños (Puerto Rican Christmas songs) in true camaraderie, and fellowship to celebrate the holidays.
-The guest (receiving la parranda) in return will feed them offering sweet treats, and an “asopao” (hearty soup), and then they are on their way to the next house.
-This goes on until wee hours of the night, sometimes within an hour or two before day break visiting different homes.
+The guest (receiving la parranda) in return will feed them offering sweet treats, and an “asopao” (a hearty soup), and then they are on their way to the next house.
+This goes on until the wee hours of the night, sometimes within an hour or two before daybreak visiting different homes.

 In Puerto Rico there are also the “fiestas solemnes” (religious festivals):

 - Misas de Aguinaldos

 - Nochebuena 12/24

 - Misa de Gallo 12/24

 - Las Octavas y Octavitas (8 days following 1/6)

 “Alegre Vengo…” is another song that you sing during las parrandas.